 Next to that soil thermometer, a bolt of agribon, sometimes called floating row cover, is an ally to a healthy start to your spring garden.
 Installing covers over your early plantings protects them from the weather, helps keep early weed seeds from the garden, and offers protection from birds and other critters.

 Building hoop houses has become a pretty standard practice in the 4-season kitchen garden.
-These simple structures covered in UV plastic can help elevate soil temperatures and allow for earlier planting of seedlings, protect from variable spring weather, and give the gardener a place to play when the weather would otherwise keep her indoors!
+These simple structures covered in UV plastic can help elevate soil temperatures, allow for earlier planting of seedlings, protect from variable spring weather, and give the gardener a place to play when the weather would otherwise keep her indoors!

 Chitting and Planting Potatoes